vinodkd/guts/src/book/01_size.md

 ### Question 3: Should we count the size of the function if all we're doing is calling it?

-The size of the function itself (ie, that of its body) should be different from that of a call to the function, surely.
-This question and its answer does highlight that these two constructs - the definition and the call to it - are two separate operations that a language supports.
+The size of the function itself (ie, that of its body) should certainly be different from that of a call to the function.
+This answer highlights the fact that these two constructs - the definition of a function and the call to it - are two separate operations that a language supports.
 The definition is clearly a compound operation, but what about the call?
 If the language supports the concept of functions and calling them, the operation of calling a function has to be atomic, by definition.
 Updating the BNF-ish definitions, therefore:

 		operation   := compound_op | simple_op
 		compound_op := function_def | ...other compound ops...